junobuild/docs/blog/2023-06-xx-hosting-your-website-on-the-internet-computer/index.md

 ## Deploying your website

-While deploying your dapp in a continuous deployment environment like GitHub is certainly possible, for the sake of simplicity, we will assume that you prefer to perform your initial website deployment from your computer.
+While deploying your dapp in a continuous deployment environment like GitHub Actions is certainly possible, for the sake of simplicity, we will assume that you prefer to perform your initial website deployment from your computer.

 To accomplish this, ensure that [Node.js is installed](https://nodejs.org/en/download) on your machine (if it isn’t already), and proceed to install the Juno [command line interface](https://juno.build/docs/miscellaneous/cli).
 You can do this by executing the following command in your terminal: